dokryconn/Dokters-Prescription/README.md

 ## Customizing the **Ableton Takeover** script

-By default, the `Ableton takeover.AHK` script includes **Launch/Toggle Program** shortcuts that are **setup for my preferred programs and file locations**.
-You will most likely want to customize these shortcuts for ***your own specific programs*** by editing the included `Dok's Rx (Raw).AHK` version of the script.
-All of the specific default **Launch/Toggle Program** shortcuts have been deactivated in the `Dok's Rx (Raw).AHK` version of the script to keep it in clean, "template code" format.
-Additionally, there are detailed instruction comments within the `Dok's Rx (Raw).AHK` file to help with editing / customizing.

 1. Ensure that the Autohotkey software is installed on your computer - https://autohotkey.com/
-2. Open the **`Dok's Rx (Raw).AHK`** in the `Dok's Rx Cabinet\Dok's Rx`folder with any text editor such as `Notepad`; or a script editor such as `SciTE4Autohotkey`.
+2. Open the **`Ableton Takeover.AHK`** file in the `Dok's Rx Cabinet\Over The Counter\Ableton Takeover`folder with any text editor such as `Notepad`; or a script editor such as `SciTE4Autohotkey`.
-3. Edit the script text for each shortcut feature as desired, following the instruction comments embedded within the script.
+3. Edit the script text to include/exclude any specific program process names, following the instructions within the `Ableton Takeover README.txt` file.
 4. Save your customized changes to the .AHK script file.
-5. You can either use your customized script by simply launching your saved .AHK file or alternatively, you can compile your script to an .EXE file by right-clicking the .AHK file in "File Explorer" and selecting "Compile Script" from the menu options.
+5. Use your customized script by simply launching your saved .AHK file or alternatively, you can compile it into an .EXE file by right-clicking the saved .AHK file and selecting **"Compile Script"**.
   - *This will create an .EXE version of the script that will be able to run on computers that do not have the Autohotkey software installed.*
+6. Move your new custom .EXE or .AHK script file into the same folder as the original `Ableton Takeover.EXE` script file location.

+## Customizing the **Power & Sleep Hotkeys** script

+1. Ensure that the Autohotkey software is installed on your computer - https://autohotkey.com/
+2. Open the **`Power & Sleep Hotkeys.AHK`** file in the `Dok's Rx Cabinet\Over The Counter\Power & Sleep` folder with any text editor such as `Notepad`; or a script editor such as `SciTE4Autohotkey`.
+3. Edit the script text to adjust the hotkey commands to meet your desired preferences, following the instructions within the `Power & Sleep Hotkeys README.txt` file.
+4. Save your customized changes to the .AHK script file.
+5. Use your customized script by simply launching your saved .AHK file or alternatively, you can compile it into an .EXE file by right-clicking the saved .AHK file and selecting **"Compile Script"**.
+  - *This will create an .EXE version of the script that will be able to run on computers that do not have the Autohotkey software installed.*
-6. **Lastly, you can move your new, customized .EXE or .AHK script file into the same folder as the main `Dokter's Prescription.EXE` script file.**
+6. Move your new custom .EXE or .AHK script file into the same folder as the original `Power & Sleep Hotkeys.EXE` script file location.

-#	Additional Notes:

-The **Dokter's Prescription** script contains a variety of simple, useful functions and includes detailed comments within the code to help you understand the script functions, in hopes to help you customize it to your preference.

-While customizing the **Doketer's Prescription** script, you can also use the `Dok’s Rx Guide.xls` spreadsheet file as a template to track any specific changes that you have made while editing the script.
+## Customizing the **Research Chemicals** script

+1. Ensure that the Autohotkey software is installed on your computer - https://autohotkey.com/
+2. Open the **`Research Chemicals.AHK`** file in the `Dok's Rx Cabinet\Research Chemicals` folder with any text editor such as `Notepad`; or a script editor such as `SciTE4Autohotkey`.
+3. Edit the script text to include any Autohotkey functions that you would like to test.
+4. Save your customized changes to the original `Research Chemicals.AHK` script file.
+5. You're done. :)

 # Donate

-This script is **100% free** to use, manipulate, distribute, or incinerate but I've included a link for **donations** below - if you find that `Dokter's Prescription` is useful for you, make a small donation. (or just enjoy it for free!)
+This script is **100% free** to use, manipulate, distribute, or incinerate but I've included a link for **donations** below - If you find that **Dokter's Prescription** is useful for you, consider making a small donation. (or just enjoy it for free!)

 Peace,